openshift/cluster-control-plane-machine-set-operator/docs/user/installation.md

 #### Configuring a control plane machine set on OpenStack

+The OpenStack failureDomain configuration supports three fields:
-Two fields are supported for now: `availabilityZone` (instance AZ) and `rootVolume.availabilityZone` (root volume AZ).
+`availabilityZone` (instance AZ), `rootVolume.availabilityZone` (root volume AZ) and `rootVolume.volumeType`.
-Gather the existing control plane machines and note the value of the zones of each if they exist.
+Gather the existing control plane machines and note the value of the properties of each if they differ from each other.
 Aside from these fields, the remaining in spec the machines should be identical.

 Copy the value from one of the machines into the `providerSpec.value` (6) on the example above.